All exhibitors agree to be bound by the rules and regulations of the Montour-DeLong Community Fair Association:

 - All entries must be pre-entered by July 24.

 - All exhibits will be accepted on Monday, July 30,2018 between the hours of 12:00 noon and 8:00 p.m.
 Exhibitors should allow themselves plenty of time to get all exhibits checked in before 8:00 p.m.

 - All exhibits will be checked in by a fair committee person in each department.

-- All exhibits may be removed after 9:00 p.m., Saturday, August 13 or on Sunday, August 14 between 12:00 noon and 1:30 p.m.
+- All exhibits may be removed after 9:00 p.m., the last day of the fair or on Sunday, between 12:00 noon and 1:30 p.m.
 You need to have your ticket stub to pick up items!

 - NO EXHIBITS ARE TO BE REMOVED BEFORE THESE TIMES UNLESS SPECIAL PERMISSION IS GRANTED BY THE FAIR MANAGEMENT.